emoryjianghang/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Whether to use end-to-end deep learning

 - Pros of end-to-end deep learning:
   - Let the data speak.
-By having a pure machine learning approach, your NN learning input from X to Y may be more able to capture whatever statistics are in the data, rather than being forced to reflect human preconceptions.
+By having a pure machine learning approach, your NN learning input from X to Y may be more able to capture whatever statistics are in the data, **rather than being forced to reflect human preconceptions**.
-  - Less hand-designing of components needed.
+  - **Less hand-designing of components needed.**
 - Cons of end-to-end deep learning:
-  - May need a large amount of data.
+  - May need **a large amount of data.**
-  - Excludes potentially useful hand-design components (it helps more on the smaller dataset).
+  - **Excludes potentially useful hand-design components (it helps more on the smaller dataset).**
 - Applying end-to-end deep learning:
   - Key question: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
   - Use ML/DL to learn some individual components.